top of page

 To Essa, in the makeshift wings, the crowd was nothing more than a medley of gasps and cheers as Christophe’s celestial orbs whirled and spun, hardly seeming to touch his hands at all.
 He’d managed to fix Gladiuria and the luminous light fell on his face.

 The crowd roared with laughter and echoed with boos and hisses as the Summer Youth battled and tricked the Wyrm at the End of World.
-Then a hush fell like muffling velvet as Rosanna’s voice rose with the high clear Spring Maiden verses.
+Then a hush like muffling velvet fell as Rosanna’s voice rose with the high clear Spring Maiden verses.

 She is good, Essa thought with a twinge of jealousy.
 No audience had ever been quite as spellbound for Essa as this one was now.